Sportzfy-APP/.github/profile/README.md

-# Sportzfy TV APK | Download Sportzfy APP (MOD Android/TV App 2025)
+# 🥇ᗒ Sportzfy APK | Download Sportzfy APP ✅ (MOD Android/TV App 2025)

 Sportzfy is one of the most popular Android applications with multiple features for live streaming.
 This app is mostly used to watch cricket matches live in full HD on your mobile phone.
 Also one can watch other sports according to their choices like football, badminton, and others.
 The picture and sound quality of this application are also satisfactory.
 This app has a simple and smart user interface.
 Furthermore, it is free and easy to use.